barbagroup/snake-repro/MesnardBarba-CSiE.md

 Although PetIBM implements the same immersed-boundary method and was developed by the same research group, we were not able to fully replicate the previous findings.
 The aerodynamic lift on a snake section at 35 degrees angle-of-attack is a consequence of the near-wake vortices providing extra suction on the upper side of the body.
 When a vortex merger event changes the wake pattern, lift drops.
-Vortex merging is a fundentally two-dimensional instability, so we may expect that this problem won't trouble us in more realistic 3D simulations.
+Vortex merging is a fundamentally two-dimensional instability, so we may expect that this problem won't trouble us in more realistic 3D simulations.
 But it is surprising that small changes---within the bounds of truncation error, roundoff error and algebraic errors---can trigger this instability, changing the flow appreciably.
 Even when the only difference between two equivalent simulations is the linear algebra library used, there can be challenges to reproducibility.

+### Story 4: Different versions of your code, the external libraries or even compilers may challenge reproducibility

+In the span of about three years, we ran more than 100 simulations with OpenFOAM, IBAMR, and PetIBM, encountering about a dozen things that can go wrong.
+We replicated our previous scientific finding (enhanced lift at 35 degrees angle-of-attack for sufficiently large Reynolds number) in two out of three campaigns.
+Ironically, the case that did not replicate our findings was that of our own code re-write.
+The original code (cuIBM) and the re-write (PetIBM) use different linear algebra libraries, and it's unnerving to think this could change our results.
+This final story is about what happened when we went back to our _original_ code and tried to reproduce the published findings.

 ## References